Xiaojiean/holoAcademy/README.md

-# holoAcademy200
+# holoAcademy210
-Hololens development following the 200 series tutorials from holoAcademy.
+Hololens development following the 210 tutorial from holoAcademy.